rjwvandenberg/simpleservers/README.md

 A set of simple servers and utilities for server implementations.
-These implementations are experimental and have not been thorougly scrutinized.
+These implementations are experimental and have not been thoroughly scrutinized.

 [URL echo server](/echo-server/)
 [secret hash functions](/hash/)